-Torah

-The Torah is made up of the 5 Books of Moses and includes: Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
-Each student will receive a Torah portion (Parashah) which corresponds directly to the week of his/her Bar/Bat Mitzvah.
-The date and portion are determined using the Hebrew Calendar; each week has a portion assigned to it, ensuring that the entire Torah is read or studied during the course of each year.
-Your child will have the opportunity to study his/her portion to prepare their D'var Torah\ and then learn specific Aliyot\ to chant from the Torah scroll in Hebrew.

-\Please see below for explanations.

-Haftarah

-The Haftarah is a portion from the Prophets or Writings chanted after the Torah portion.
+Haftarah The Haftarah is a portion from the Prophets or Writings chanted after the Torah portion.
 Since ancient days, the books contained within Prophets and Writings were read aloud in communal settings and worship services.
 The Haftarah portion relates in some fashion to the Torah portion for the day or the time of year during which it is read, i.e., it may relate thematically to the Torah portion or what holidays are coming up on the Jewish calendar.
 Each student will chant a number of verses from the weekly Haftarah portion on the day of his/her Bar/Bat Mitzvah.

-Aliyah (Aliyot)

-When a child becomes a Bar/Bat Mitzvah, they are called to read from the Torah for the first time.
+Aliyah (Aliyot) When a child becomes a Bar/Bat Mitzvah, they are called to read from the Torah for the first time.
 An Aliyah is made up of a minimum of 3 verses.
 A verse is much like a sentence in English, though sometimes it can be part of a sentence, or contain more than one sentence.
 If your child is reading 4 Aliyot, it means they are reading a minimum of 12 versus from the Torah.
 For each Aliyah, a person or group of people is invited up to chant the blessing before and after the reading, also--confusingly!--referred to as being called up for an "Aliyah."

-D'var Torah

-The D'var Torah is a brief sermon sharing a lesson from the Torah portion.
+D'var Torah The D'var Torah is a brief sermon sharing a lesson from the Torah portion.
 This is an opportunity for your child to not just read their portion, but to interpret it, to consider its meaning, and to share a meaningful teaching with the congregation.
 During the B'nai Mitzvah services at Temple Jeremiah, the D'var Torah is delivered directly prior to chanting from Torah.

-Contact Information

-Temple Jeremiah Phone Number: (847) 441-5760

-Name Title Extension Email Address Donna Ryback Receptionist 100 donna@templejeremiah.org Jill Nutkis Administrative Assistant 101 jill@templejeremiah.org Danny Glassman Executive Director 102 daniel@templejeremiah.org Dina Bauwens Membership & Communications Coordinator 105 dina@templejeremiah.org Cantor Susan Lewis Friedman Cantor 107 cantorfriedman@templejeremial.org Cindy Lieb B'nai Mitzvah Coordinator 108 cindy@templejeremiah.org Rabbi Rachel Heaps Associate Rabbi 109 rabbiheaps@templejeremiah.org Phyllis Burg Executive Assistant to Rabbi Cohen 110 phyllis@templejeremiah.org Shmaria Straley Youth & Family Engagement Director 112 shamaria@templejeremiah.org Jolanta (Jola) Popielarcyzk Facilities Manager/Events Coordinator 114 jola@templejeremiah.org Rabbi Paul Cohen Senior Rabbi 116 rabbi@templejeremiah.org Naomi (Nomi) Simanin Education Office Administrator 119 nomi@templejeremiah.org Dr. Anne Lidsky Director of Religious Education 120 anne@templejeremiah.org Rabbi Debbie Helbraun Hebrew School Principal 121 debbie@templejeremiah.org Jennifer H. Rosen Bookkeeper 125 jennifer@templejeremiah.org
+Contact Information Temple Jeremiah Phone Number: (847) 441-5760 Name Title Extension Email Address Pamela Stauffer Receptionist 100 pamela@templejeremiah.org Danny Glassman Executive Director 102 daniel@templejeremiah.org Dina Bauwens Membership & Communications Coordinator 105 dina@templejeremiah.org Cantor Susan Lewis Friedman Cantor 107 cantorfriedman@templejeremial.org Cindy Lieb B'nai Mitzvah Coordinator 108 cindy@templejeremiah.org Rabbi Rachel Heaps Associate Rabbi 109 rabbiheaps@templejeremiah.org Phyllis Burg Executive Assistant to Rabbi Cohen 110 phyllis@templejeremiah.org Shira Randhandler Youth & Family Engagement Director 112 shira@templejeremiah.org Jolanta (Jola) Popielarcyzk Facilities Manager Events Coordinator 114 jola@templejeremiah.org Rabbi Paul Cohen Senior Rabbi 116 rabbi@templejeremiah.org Leslie Landman Director of Philanthropy 118 leslie@templejeremiah.org Anne Kaplan Education Office Administrator 119 anne.kaplan@templejeremiah.org Dr. Anne Lidsky Director of Religious Education 120 anne@templejeremiah.org Rabbi Debbie Helbraun Hebrew School Principal 121 rabbidebbie@templejeremiah.org Jennifer H. Rosen Bookkeeper 125 jennifer@templejeremiah.org Bʻ 'nai I Mitzva ah Tu tor C :on tact Info): ---- -------- -------- ------- ------- ----- ------ ------ ---- Name: E-mail: Phone Number(s): ivallic.
+L-IIIaII.
+FIIOHE NUMBERSA.

-~ T .
-C .

-Tutor ( Ont - O C T INTO

-aLL TIII U.

-Number (s) ): Number Number(s)